William Cabell Bruce

-William Cabell Bruce (March 12, 1860 – May 9, 1946) was an American politician and Pulitzer Prize-winning writer who represented the State of Maryland in the United States Senate from 1923 to 1929.
+William Cabell Bruce (March 12, 1860 – May 9, 1946) was an American lawyer, politician and Pulitzer Prize-winning writer who represented the State of Maryland in the United States Senate from 1923 to 1929.

 Background

-Bruce was born in Charlotte County, Virginia to Charles and Sarah Alexander (Seddon) Bruce (a sister of James Seddon), and received an academic education at Norwood High School and College in Nelson County, Virginia.
-He later attended the University of Virginia where he bested Woodrow Wilson in both a highly contested formal debate and an essay competition.
-In 1882, he graduated from the University of Maryland School of Law.
+Bruce was born at Staunton Hill in Charlotte County, Virginia to Charles Bruce (who had served in the Virginia state senate before the American Civil War) and his wife, the former Sarah Alexander Seddon (a sister of James Seddon).
+Educated at Norwood High School and College in Nelson County, Virginia, Bruce later attended the University of Virginia where he bested Woodrow Wilson in both a highly contested formal debate and an essay competition.
+In 1882, Bruce graduated from the University of Maryland School of Law.

 Career

-Bruce was admitted to the Maryland bar the same year and commenced law practice in Baltimore, Maryland.
-In addition to his career in law, Bruce was also writer, and received a Pulitzer Prize in 1918 for his book Benjamin Franklin, Self-Revealed.
+Bruce was admitted to the Maryland bar the same year and began his legal career in Baltimore, Maryland which included administrative and political positions.

 Bruce began his political career in the Maryland Senate, serving from 1894 to 1896, and was appointed as president of the Senate in 1896.
-He served as head of the city law department of Baltimore from 1903 to 1908; as a member of the Baltimore Charter Commission in 1910; and as general counsel to the Maryland Public Service Commission from 1910 to 1922, at which time he resigned.
+He served as head of the city law department of Baltimore from 1903 to 1908; as a member of the Baltimore Charter Commission in 1910; and as general counsel to the Maryland Public Service Commission from 1910 to 1922, at which time he resigned to become a U.S. Senator as described below.

-Bruce was an unsuccessful candidate for the Democratic nomination for United States Senator in 1916, but achieved election six years later in the election of 1922.
-Bruce was defeated in the next election in 1928 by Republican Phillips Lee Goldsborough, and resumed the practice of law in Baltimore until 1937, when he retired.
+Bruce unsuccessfully campaigned for the Democratic nomination for United States Senator in 1916, but succeeded not only in the primary but in the general election six years later in the election of 1922.
+However, Republican Phillips Lee Goldsborough defeated Bruce in the next election in 1928.
+Bruce resumed the practice of law in Baltimore until 1937, when he retired.